-Option "i" tells Is to show the inode number, which you can see in the very left column.
-Check, that files with the same content (especially the ones you copied, renamed, moved and the ones in renamed directories) refer to the same inode - so it's the same file only one time on disk.
+Option "i" tells ls to show the inode number, which you can see in the very left column.
+Check, that files with the same content (especially the ones you copied, renamed, moved and the ones in renamed directories) refer to the same inode - so the file exists only once on disk thanks to storeBackup's efficient technology.